Davis Fire

-The Davis Fire was a destructive, fast-moving wildfire that burned in Washoe Valley, Nevada in September 2024.
-After igniting in Davis Creek Regional Park due to an improperly extinguished campfire around 2:30 P.M. on September 7, the fire quickly spread and grew to 1500 acres that evening.
-Fourteen structures were destroyed, 5824 acre were burned, and thousands of people were evacuated.
+The Davis Fire was a destructive, fast–moving wildfire that burned in Washoe Valley, Nevada on September 7.
+The fire ignited in Davis Creek Regional Park due to an improperly extinguished campfire around 2:30 pm on September 7.
+The fire destroyed sixteen primary structures and twenty–two outbuildings, burned 5,824 acre, injured one firefighter, and prompted evacuations for roughly 20,000 people.